kc-si/mini_twitter_client/README.md

 https://github.com/postmodern/ruby-install

+Now, you can just download this repository.

-and gem libraries:
+Install gem libraries:
+To install go to main of this repository and run from command line:

       bundle install

-Now, you can just download this repository.
 Then go to **<em> ./lib </em>** and run scripts from command line:

       ruby cli.rb